Robert Rosenkranz: Open to Debate Foundation and public policy

 Moderated by ABC's John Donvan, panelists have included Arianna Huffington, P. J. O'Rourke, Karl Rove, David Brooks, Mort Zuckerman, Wesley Clark, Bernard-Henri Lévy and many others.

 Rosenkranz writes about public policy and finance for the Huffington Post, and The Wall Street Journal.
 He is also an investment contributor to Forbes.

+Selected publications

+In May 2025, Rosenkranz published a book, The Stoic Capitalist, discussing how he applied the principles of Stoicism to his business career.
+Part memoir, part philosophy, and part practical guide, the book is a personal reflection on how Stoic philosophy shaped his thinking in business, investing, and life.
+It’s filled with stories from the front lines of markets and boardrooms, viewed through the lens of timeless Stoic ideas.

 Personal life

-Rosenkranz lives in East Hampton.
+Rosenkranz lives in Aspen.
 He has two children from a marriage to Margret Hill (June 20, 1940 - September 27, 2018) which ended in divorce: Nicholas Quinn Rosenkranz and Stephanie Rosenkranz Hessler, both constitutional law scholars.
-Since June 29, 2002 he has been married to Alexandra Munroe, Ph.D., Senior Curator of Asian Art at the Guggenheim Museum.
+Since June 29, 2002. he has been married to Alexandra Munroe, a renowned curator and scholar.
 He is Jewish, but his second marriage was officiated at a Presbyterian church.